GenaroBarrera/RocketNetV2/README.md

 EDIT: 4/9/18
 Here's what's left to do.

-Update Welcome page message
+Update Welcome page message,
-Update contact and about page as well
+Update contact and about page as well,
-Remove all wingtips/old site references add a search bar to search by name update each's pokemon product data. (description, price, etc...) possibly change the product model so pokemon can be of multiple types (not necessary) possibly change each pokemon's product ID to match that of the pokedex (not necessary) I'm not sure what else you guys would want to change on the site, (post any ideas here)
+Remove all wingtips/old site references, add a search bar to search by name, update each's pokemon product data. (description, price, etc...), possibly change the product model so pokemon can be of multiple types (not necessary), possibly change each pokemon's product ID to match that of the pokedex (not necessary), I'm not sure what else you guys would want to change on the site, (post any ideas here),